estebantechdev/dev-environment-setup/Practical Git.md

 The Best Way To Do A Code Review On GitHub
 Choosing a name for a Git branch

+Git Large File Storage (LFS) - Replaces large files Git LFS servers
+What happens if you track an image using Git LFS but the Git LFS server is down

 Pending:
 - A list of git tools